Used (2016) Ferrari California 560 HP | Good price

 Expensive

-A pre-owned Ferrari California is being offered at different prices determined by primarily five factors: year, engine size and power, the car's fuel consumption, how many miles it has travelled as well as equipment level.
+A used Ferrari California is valued at different prices depending on mainly five factors: the year, engine capacity and power, the car's fuel consumption, number of miles not to mention the level of equipment in the car.

 .

-Can't find an electric car that appeals to you?
-Review our entire selection of electric cars here.
+Haven't discovered an electric car that catches your eye?
+Explore our entire assortment of electric cars here.